 DETECTING AND LOSING A TAIL

-If You Suspect You’re Being Followed:
+If You Suspect You’re Being Followed

-To Lose a Tail:
+To Lose a Tail

-MAINTAINING ANONYMITY AND SAFETY
+MAINTAINING ANONYMITY

-COUNTER-SURVEILLANCE DRIVING TIPS
+COUNTER-SURVEILLANCE DRIVING TACTICS

 Plan Your Route in Advance: Before embarking on any journey, plan your route, including alternative paths you can take.
 Familiarity with the area allows you to make sudden route changes seamlessly and notice if you’re being followed due to deviations from typical traffic patterns.